NickdevC/Film_Quiz/README.md

 -   [Coolors]((https://coolors.co/)
       - Used to source a colour palette that would link to the club's brand identity.
 -   [Techsini](https://techsini.com/multi-mockup/index.php)
-      - Used to create mockup images of my live website on numerous different devices.
+      - Used to create mockup images of my live website on numerous devices and viewports.

 ## Testing